skar-software/markdown-git-cms/README.md

 # markdown-md-cms-github
-Oauth to Github, Edit Markdown MD files and publish to Github
+Oauth to Github, Edit Markdown MD files in WYSWYG Editor and publish to Github.